qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ![42_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/42_ct.png#thumbnail)

 To build your first metric, you can access the Chart Builder from the Analyze tab of the dataset you’d like to use, or from the Page and Report Builder.
-Select the type of metric you would like to build, choosing between *Indicator, Bullet* or *Gauge* and drag a value to the shelf or into the drop zone.
+Select the type of metric you would like to build choosing between *Indicator, Bullet* or *Gauge* and drag a value to the shelf or into the drop zone.

 ![43_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/43_ct.png#thumbnail)